Best Affordable Places to Live in Alaska in 2025

 Photo credit: iStock/sphraner

 Sitka sits outside the Inside Passage, truly on the Gulf of Alaska.
-That makes it the perfect coastal spot for boating, surfing, snorkeling, kayaking, and even dolphin and whale watching.
-If you’re an outdoor water enthusiast, Sitka should be high on your list.
+That makes it the perfect coastal spot for boating, surfing, snorkeling, and kayaking, as well as dolphin and whale watching.
+If you’re a water enthusiast, Sitka might be high on your list.

 2. Kenai